barneyricca/Borgatti/README.md

 When you find a (better) way to do any of these things, pull requests are welcomed!

 Notes:

 2020-05-24: Added the "Scientific Collaborations" to the Data directory.

+2020-05-26: Add the attributes for the "Scientific Collaboraitons" to the Data directory.